mattbierner/blog.mattbierner.com/_posts/2016-11-06-selfie-reality.md

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/zIo3lx8hhgE" %}

 The wide angle view allowed me to see and interact with the world pretty well, although it was sometimes difficult to understand where my dominant hand was.
 For one, my head was annoyingly blocking much of my vision on that side of the frame.
 The overall perspective and the distortion from the fisheye lens also make judging depth and absolute position challenging.
-So while was easy enough to reach out to open a door or grab something from a table, I did jam my hand into a wall a few times.
+So while it was easy enough to reach out to open a door or grab something from a table, I did jam my hand into a wall a few times.
 Tilting the camera upwards or further away from my head often helped me to get a better take on things.

 Another benefit of the over the shoulder perspective is that the stick only extends at most a foot behind you, meaning that it's far less likely to accidentally smash into something while you turn about.